ST. PHILIP’S OUTREACH PROGRAMS

 PHILIPSTOWN FOOD PANTRY

 The Philipstown Food Pantry, which supports the hungry in our community, is housed at Philipstown Presbyterian Church in Cold Spring.
-The pantry accepts donations on Fridays from 12 noon to 1 PM and on Saturdays from 8:30 AM - 10:00 AM before distributing food to clients later on Saturday mornings.
+The pantry accepts donations on Fridays from 12pm to 1pm and on Saturdays from 8:30am - 10am before distributing food to clients later on Saturday mornings.
 St. Philip’s accepts donations for the pantry at any time in boxes on the Parish House porch, in the church narthex or shop online via Instacart and the groceries will be delivered directly from the Foodtown in Cold Spring to the Philipstown Food Pantry.
 (Directions for Instacart) Contact Peg Moran or Chuck Linsmeier for further details.
 The food will be blessed in church on the first Sunday service of every month, before delivery.

 HEDGEWOOD MINISTRY